harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/ci-cd-reports.md

 Job duration reports can help you optimize build times by analyzing the total time it takes for jobs to run.

 * **CI/CD Job Duration Report:** Overview of elapsed time for job runs.
+The data is represented as Bar charts and supports drill-down for detailed analysis.
 * **CI/CD Job Duration Single Stat:** Report a single job duration stat.
+It displays the median or average job execution duration as a numeric value but does not support drill-down.
 * **CI/CD Job Duration Trend Report:** Daily, weekly, and monthly trends in job duration.
+The data is represented as a Line graph.

 ## Pipeline job reports

 Use the CI/CD pipeline job reports to analyze CI/CD job counts over a specific period, and shed light on the trends and patterns observed during that time.

 * **CI/CD Pipeline Jobs Count Report:** A heatmap visualizing the number of CI/CD jobs run in a given time frame.
+The data representation format is in the Tile format.
+The support for drill down functionality is not available for this report.
 * **CI/CD Pipeline Jobs Count Trend Report:** Daily, weekly, and monthly trends for CI/CD job runs.
 * **CI/CD Pipeline Jobs Duration Report:** Total time taken by a job and its children.
 Use this report to optimize build times.
 * **CI/CD Pipeline Jobs Duration Trend Report:** Daily, weekly, and monthly trends in job duration.